Metal recycling

 Shear Scrap

-A diverse mix of various materials, including unwanted components such as soil, stones, wood and plastics, but also valuable metals such as iron (Fe), aluminum (Al), stainless steel (VA) and copper (Cu).
+Shear Scrap consists of a wide variety of materials, including unwanted components such as soil, stones, wood and plastics, but also valuable metals such as iron (Fe), aluminium (Al), stainless steel (VA) and copper (Cu).

 Foundry Residue